odoo/owl/doc/component.md

 2. when it is done, template `A` is rendered.

-   - widget `B` is created
+   - component `B` is created
      1. `willStart` is called on `B`
      2. template `B` is rendered
-   - widget `C` is created
+   - component `C` is created
      1. `willStart` is called on `C`
      2. template `C` is rendered
-        - widget `D` is created
+        - component `D` is created
           1. `willStart` is called on `D`
           2. template `D` is rendered
-        - widget `E` is created
+        - component `E` is created
           1. `willStart` is called on `E`
           2. template `E` is rendered

-3. widget `A` is patched into a detached DOM element.
-This will create the actual widget `A` DOM structure.
+3. component `A` is patched into a detached DOM element.
+This will create the actual component `A` DOM structure.
 The patching process will cause recursively the patching of the `B`, `C`, `D` and `E` DOM trees. (so the actual full DOM tree is created in one pass)

-4. the widget `A` root element is actually appended to `document.body`
+4. the component `A` root element is actually appended to `document.body`

-5. The method `mounted` is called recursively on all widgets in the following
+5. The method `mounted` is called recursively on all components in the following
    order: `B`, `D`, `E`, `C`, `A`.

 **Scenario 2: rerendering a component**.
 Now, let's assume that the user clicked on some